6 min read

 Chatbots and conversational AI are often paired together as the same type of technology.
 While they can be similar in some ways, they are quite different.

 Chatbots are one of the simplest forms of automation.
 They rely on having clear user scenarios and pre-programmed responses.
 Sometimes chatbots are great with simpler interactions that do not require complex conversations and help users have a successful self-serve experience.
 Many times, however, they fall short.
-Regardless, they represent a massive global market of about 9.4 million according to some experts.
+Regardless, they represent a massive global market that’s projected to hit about $30 billion by 2029.

-Chatbots are computer programs that simulate human conversation via text.
-Their origins can be traced back to the 1960s with ELIZA, a program that simulated a psychotherapist and impacted the scientific community back then.
+Chatbots are software programs designed to mimic human conversation through text.
+Their origins go back to the 1960s when ELIZA was developed to simulate a psychotherapist.
 Other chatbots such as PARRY in the 1970s, Jabberwacky in the 1980s, and ALICE in the early 1990s followed these initial efforts, and as we expected, their complexity and conversational abilities improved.
 By the early 2000’s, an even more advanced chatbot called SmarterChild was created, and since then, they have become more and more common.

 Today, chances are you have interacted with Apple's Siri, Google Assistant, and Amazon's Alexa, which have started to incorporate AI but remain still pretty fairly basic in comparison with advanced conversational AI options in the market.